 An army of people who do humping motions with an iron bell in an attempt to build some of that Soviet ninja muscle.

-3. Bulking builds muscle only in the mentally ill minds of fat boys sucking in their guts to hide glorious amounts of fat.
+3. Bulking builds muscle only in the mentally ill minds

-Therefore, when you are natural, and sometimes even when you are unnatural, bulking results in accumulation of material, not in faster progress.
+Therefore, when you are natural, and sometimes even when you are unnatural, bulking results in an accumulation of material, not in a faster progress.
 Neither your house nor your muscles are built faster when you buy more building blocks.